Piano Prodigies

 How do you choose the musical selections that the students play?

-Although repertoire depends on the students age and level of experience, in general, students have a big role in choosing their repertoire.
-I may steer towards a particular style (e.g. we need to play a classical sonata) but then give them several options to choose from.
+Although repertoire depends on the students age and level of experience, in general, students have a significant say in the repertoire they study.
+I may steer towards a particular style (e.g. "let's learn a classical sonata") but then give them several options to choose from.

 What is the purpose of the enrichment activities?

-I organize a number of recitals throughout the year so that students have many opportunities to perform (and thus, become comfortable doing so).
+I organize a number of group classes throughout the year so that students have many opportunities to perform (and thus, become comfortable doing so) as well as develop their listening skills through active participation in group discussions.
 In addition to studio recitals/competitions/festivals, we perform at retirement homes and community centers so that we can share the gift of music.
 I want students to feel like they are part of an extended piano family - we go on field trips together (local concerts) and I organize workshops that will help us approach music from other perspectives.
 Participation in activities is encouraged, but is optional.

 What ages of students do you work with?

-I enjoy teaching students of all ages and levels, but specialize in intermediate/advanced levels.
-I taught at Indiana University for two years as an Assistant Instructor, taught full-time at Morgan State University as visiting faculty, and taught at Towson University.
-I direct a summer program for young musicians and work with advanced pianists ages 14-26 each July (www.imif.us).
+I enjoy teaching students of all ages and levels, but specialize in working with intermediate advanced pianists (youth and adult).
+I taught at Indiana University for two years as an Assistant Instructor, taught full-time at Morgan State University, and taught at Towson University.
+I direct a summer program for young musicians and work with advanced pianists ages 14-26 (www.imif.us) and am on the faculty of the Omaha Conservatory's Soundwaves program and Classicopia's Summer Chamber Music Camp.

 It's important that a student's experience with music lessons be positive, fulfilling, and satisfying.
 The challenge of piano lessons for children is that they take quite a bit of patience and focus for an extended period of time and the child's concept of music making may be very different from ours.
 Beginning students are accepted to the studio on a case-by-case basis.